r-hensley/Rai/README.md

 - Extensive logging of joins, leaves, bans, deletes, edits, reaction removes, and invites that people use to join a server
 - A report room for users to make either anonymous reports to mods or enter a mod report chat room to discuss an issue.
 Designed to eliminate the need for private messages completely from mod business.
 - A smart message prune/clear command which takes a message ID as input so you don't have to count messages
-- Configurable captcha to enter a server
+- Configurable reaction requirement to enter a server
 - Super watchlist for when you have raiders who are repeatedly making accounts and spamming gore/porn/etc.
 - A questions module to manage the questions queue of a server.
 Mainly, for people who ask hard questions that get swept away in the channel, this module will help them make sure their question eventually gets answered.
+- Options module for easy configuration of options
+- Unlimited duration timed mutes and bans.

 Invite here: https://discordapp.com/oauth2/authorize?client_id=270366726737231884&scope=bot&permissions=3072